gonaumov/MarkShuttleworth/README.md

 ![Shuttleworth on board the International Space Station](mark.png)

-You can readk more about Mark here: http://www.markshuttleworth.com/
+You can read more about Mark here: http://www.markshuttleworth.com/